-Salah Ali Salah is a researcher and writer at the Sana’a Center for Strategic Studies.
+Salah Ali Salah is a Project Officer at the Sana’a Center for Strategic Studies.
 His work focuses on the relational dynamics between local actors and how they shape the Yemeni political landscape.
 Prior to joining the Center, Salah was the Director General of the Monitoring and Technical Inspection Unit at the Supreme National Authority for Combating Corruption.
 He is active in public and civil society life in Yemen and has been engaged in local conflict mediations that have led to the release of a number of political prisoners.

 Salah's latest contributions